 As Sun Devils, we take care of ourselves, each other and our community.

-Required for all students new to ASU, Community of Care: Welcome Sun Devils is a series of videos that introduces you to the ASU community expectations and code of conduct.
+Community of Care: Welcome Sun Devils is a series of videos that introduces you to the ASU community expectations and code of conduct.
 At ASU we offer support, care and resources to ensure your success, and at the same time, our ASU family insists on a standard for how you treat others and consider their well-being.
-To this end, we require the completion of several educational trainings one of which is the Community of Care series.
+To this end, we strongly encourage the completion of several educational trainings one of which is the Community of Care series.
 Community of Care is a series of videos created by students to outline our shared values, community expectations and code of conduct.
 It will take approximately 30 minutes of your time.
 The topics listed below are covered in the module, along with other information on health and safety at ASU:

 What do I need to view the Community of Care modules for students?